kalebheitzman/moodle-filter_autotranslate/docs/testing-plan.md

   6. Observe the source text and form.
 - **Expected Outcome**:
   - The `tagcontent_task` tags the content correctly, preserving special characters and HTML.
-  - The `fetchtranslation_task` fetches translations, and the translated text in the `autotranslate_translations` table handles special characters appropriately.
+  - The `fetchtranslation_task` fetches translations, and the translated text in the `filter_autotranslate_translations` table handles special characters appropriately.
   - The source text displays correctly on the edit page, with special characters and HTML preserved (e.g., "Test & <b>Special</b> ČŠŽ").
   - The "Translated Text" field is a WYSIWYG editor (since the source text contains HTML).
   - Saving the translation preserves the special characters in the translated text.